Here are just some of the clips that are 30% off!

 It made me think of something I've encountered both personally and through our Naomi's Circle ministry for parents who have experienced the loss of a baby in pregnancy or infancy.
 That something is the tendency for a woman who has been through a loss to have a hard time loving herself and her body.
 I dealt with that after losing Naomi - anger at my body for so utterly failing me and my daughter, and absolutely zero interest in doing anything for myself in those initial months of grief.
 I also struggled during those early months with sensing God's love for me, when I felt abandoned by Him.

 I know this is not something unique to pregnancy loss.
 So many women struggle to see themselves as God does - as strong, beautiful, capable women with gifts that can change the world, if we will only give ourselves to Jesus and allow Him to change us and lead us.
-And I've begun to realize that most of the causes and groups I have been drawn to - Naomi's Circle, directing our Classical Conversations group, helping with our MOPS group, writing for the Columbia SC Moms Blog, leading women's Bible studies, even writing this blog - have at their foundation the desire to encourage women and point them toward the God who loves them, toward the Lord who died for them, toward the Holy Spirit who can transform them.
+And I've begun to realize that most of the causes and groups I have been drawn to - Naomi's Circle, helping with our MOPS group, writing for the Columbia SC Moms Blog, leading women's Bible studies, even writing this blog - have at their foundation the desire to encourage women and point them toward the God who loves them, toward the Lord who died for them, toward the Holy Spirit who can transform them.

 So back to my crazy decision to sell Lilla Rose products. :)